bede/zmrp/README.md

 Draft quality genome sequences for virus genomes included in the [ZeptoMetrix Respiratory Panel 2.1](https://www.zeptometrix.com/us/en/nattrol-respiratory-panel-21-rp21-controls-12-x-03ml-3084), a DNA & RNA positive control panel for metagenomics.
 Bacterial genomes and coronaviruses HKU-1 and NL63 are excluded due to poor coverage, despite deep sequencing using a variety of protocols.

 DNA libraries were prepared with SMART-9N and ONT protocols for sequencing using ONT Promethion.
-Dorado 5 HAC was used for basecalling.
-Consensus sequences were made with Minimap2 and Kindel.
+Dorado 4.3 HAC was used for basecalling.
+Reads were mapped to nearby references with Minimap2, consensus called with Kindel, and polished with Medaka.

-Use with [knownknowns](https://github.com/bede/knownknowns) to quickly estimate positive control containment in a FASTQ.
+Use with [knownknowns](https://github.com/bede/knownknowns) to quickly estimate positive control containment in a FASTQ file.

 ## Genomes